RaphaelBRodrigues/vtex-utils-extension/README.md

 * [npm](https://www.npmjs.com/)
 * [node](https://nodejs.org/en/) (v14.15.1)

-You can use [nvm](https://github.com/nvm-sh/nvm) to switch you node version to 14.15.1
+You can use [nvm](https://github.com/nvm-sh/nvm) to switch your node version to 14.15.1

 ## Installation
 Run the following steps in your terminal: